sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 </response>
 ```

-In a retro transaction, you can convert a not-interested transaction to a regular by tagging the transaction to the respective customer once the customer is registered.
+Retro transaction means you can convert a not-interested transaction to a loyalty transaction (by tagging a not-interested transaction to the respective customer once registered).

 To avail Retro Transaction, you need to enable **CONF_RETRO_TRANSACTION_ENABLE** on InTouch> **Settings** > **Systems & Deployment** > **InTouch PoS Configuration** > **Billing** page.